 Q3.
 In a nutshell, could you explain for our audience what Qudini does, and how Qudini is going to assist this next gen of stores?
 What new solutions are you exploring?

-Imogen: “Qudini offer virtual queueing software and appointment scheduling software.
+Imogen: “Qudini offer virtual queuing software and appointment scheduling software.

 We’re seeing a massive uptake in use of our software in the Coronavirus era because we can help retailers to: